syedsaqib2457/php-hash/readme.md

 ### Write Better Backend Code for Cloud Applications

-GhostCompute is a minimal yet powerful framework designed to enhance performance, privacy and security for cloud applications with these concepts.
+NodeCompute is a minimal yet powerful framework designed to enhance performance, privacy and security for cloud applications with these concepts.

 #### Isolated Containerless Environments

 Containerization is essential for cloud applications, but not for all aspects.

-GhostCompute deploys critical networking components such as recursive DNS in native, containerless Linux environments to avoid performance and security issues from emulated containers.
+NodeCompute deploys critical networking components such as recursive DNS in native, containerless Linux environments to avoid performance and security issues from emulated containers.

 This simplifies firewall security and system optimization while enabling full control from a self-hosted API for authentication, logging, monitoring, rate limiting and specific component actions.

-GhostCompute can be deployed in containers if required for scaling API requests.
+NodeCompute can be deployed in containers if required for scaling API requests.

 #### Minimized Dependence on External Services

-Custom actions are built into GhostCompute for managing databases, monitoring performance and validating data.
+Custom actions are built into NodeCompute for managing databases, monitoring performance and validating data.

 Decreasing the usage of external services wherever possible for application monitoring, container hosting, load balancers, managed cloud databases, proxies and package management increases privacy and security for cloud applications.

 #### Redefined Coding Standards for Simplicity

-GhostCompute is built using native PHP with a consistent procedural style and clean modular design.
+NodeCompute is built using native PHP with a consistent procedural style and clean modular design.

 Complexity with secure code structure is solved by avoiding fundamentals such as classes, controllers, namespaces, object-oriented design, routing and view templates.